Rayos1/CS-470-Fall-2020/README.md

 ## Milestone One

-This milestons focuses on information collection and requirements, architecture, scope, ideas, platform, and team member roles.
+This milestone focuses on information collection and requirements, architecture, scope, ideas, platform, and team member roles.
 * [Report](Reports/Milestone%20One%20Report.pdf)

 ## Milstone Two